xeitojs/xeito.dev/docs/guide/components/state.md

 ## The `@State()` decorator

-By default the properties of a Xeito component class won't trigger a re-render when they change, for that to happen you need to use the `@State()` decorator to tell Xeito that the property should be watched for changes.
+By default the properties of a Xeito component class won't trigger an update when they change, for that to happen you need to use the `@State()` decorator to tell Xeito that the property should be watched for changes.

 ```typescript